 TERRITORIAL CLAIM is a project within EINE MILLION created in 2016 - it includes 206 vessels of all shapes and sizes.
 Every vessel has a country written on it and every country is a member state of the United Nations.

 It is with incredible thanks to Uli Aigner and Michal Kosakowski for entrusting WIRWIR with this amazing project for the next year.

-This web page was created with Mobirise site templates
+Designed with Mobirise free site templates